stockhausenj/home-lab-docker/README.md

 ### monitoring stack

-- Prometheus
+- Prometheus node export
-- Grafana
-- Prometheus Node Exporter
+- Prometheus pihole export

 ### monitoring deployment

-In `./monitoring-server`
+In `./pihole-exporter`

+1. Add pihole API key.
 1. Run `docker compose up` to simplify visualizing logs.
 Ensure all containers are running and that there are no errors
 1. Run `docker compose up -d` to run the containers long term in detached mode.
-1. In Grafana add our Prometheus deployment as a data source.
 1. In Grafana import dashboard JSON from [here](https://github.com/eko/pihole-exporter)

 In `./node-exporter`: